TheLindall/gifcam/README.md

   - You can should now be able to access your networked drive.
 On Windows, enter \\gifcam into your explorer address bar and you should be prompted for the **samba** username and password you created earlier.

 ## Pi Zero W WiFi and SSH on first boot
+These instructions will work for Raspberry Pis that have WiFi on-baord eg. Pi 3 B, Zero W.
-These instructions will work for other models except for USB OTG steps) **Complete the following steps on your computer.
+**Complete the following steps on your computer.
 We will be creating and modifying files in the small "BOOT" partition of the SD card.
-On Windows, this is the drive that appears when you plug in your SD card.**
+On Windows, this is the drive that appears when you plug in your Raspbian SD card.**
   - Flash SD card with Jessie Lite
   - Open the SD card in your File Explorer.
   - Setup USB OTG network access.
 This will allow you to always SSH into the Pi via a direct connection through USB - useful if you have problems with WiFi at any point.